 The “war for talent” has become top of mind for business executives, and with no sign of the current labor shortage easing, there will be no ceasefire in 2022!

 The Talent Shortage Phenomenon had been going on even before the pandemic, but since COVID-19 entered our lives, it has become, well, an epidemic.
-Korn Ferry recently reported that almost a third (31%) of professionals surveyed said they were thinking of leaving their jobs even though they didn’t have another one lined up.
+In his featured topic Korn Ferry recently reported that almost a third (31%) of professionals surveyed said they were thinking of leaving their jobs even though they didn’t have another one lined up.
 In July 2021, U.S. employers reported the highest level ever of unfilled positions, and 74% of professionals surveyed said that employee turnover will only increase in the coming year (that’s now!)

 The most recent CFO Signals Survey from Deloitte highlighted this point, as 60.7% of CFOs indicated that “Talent/Labor” Was their No.1 priority in 2022.
 Specifically, CFOs stated that hiring, retention, attrition, employee burnout and well-being, and staff development were all key concerns.
 An incredible 97% of CFOs agree that talent/labor costs will substantially increase in 2022.